williamQyq/pyreflect/README.md

 ## **Quick Start Guide**

 Prepare the Package Environment on HPC or Your Local Machine (Large Memory Required).
-The `setup.sh` creates a Jupyter kernel environment using the Python version 3.11.
+The `setup.sh` creates a Jupyter kernel environment named `PyreflectEnvironment`.

 run in cell:
 ```code